rmorales723/fitness_app/README.md

 Here we are using the React framework, and harnassed Material-UI to create a beautiful User Interface.
-I created components, and hooks to execute functionality to choose exercise categories, specific muscle groups, and browse more than one thousand exercises with practical examples.
+Providing components, and hooks to execute functionality to choose exercise categories, specific muscle groups, and browse more than one thousand exercises with practical examples.
 I also implemented pagination, exercise details, accessability to pull related videos from youtube, and display similar exercises by fetching data from the RapidAPI database.